udbhav-chugh/BackyardSale/README.md

 6)Chat between buyer and seller
 7) Notify failed transactions
 8) User Authentication on Items
+9) Number of items in model.
+Eg: User wants to list 4 chairs together.

 Things to add in dashboard:
 1)personal info edit